GoLearnToCode/kiei924-chi-w16/weeks/3/homework.md

-# Due Before Next Class
+# Due Date Extended!
+Now Due Wednesday, Feb 3

 1. Download the ZIP file of https://github.com/kiei924-chicago/weather and unzip it.
 The folder you end up with is probably named `weather-master` or something similar.
 2. Rename the folder to simply `weather`.